 Whenever I think about batteries, I think about most things from the '90s, but especially remote controls and toys.
 I may be dating myself by that last sentence.
 Batteries were at one point convenient; they were the only other option if you didn't want to deal with a power cord.

 Pros: If you have batteries on hand, it will be faster to replace them than to charge your vibrator.
 If you have some around, it's more convenient, and you're not tethered to the wall.
 Battery-powered vibes also tend to be less expensive.

 Cons: They can explode.
 They can literally explode, and sometimes that happens without warning.
 It is dangerous because when batteries explode, the battery acid goes everywhere and can cause damage.
 Batteries can go bad if you don't use them fast enough.
 They're hard to properly dispose of and are wasteful.
 Batteries can also be expensive.
 Common vibrator batteries are LR44s and Ns.
 How often do you even see those?

 By far the more popular choice, rechargeables have left the realm of high end luxury vibrators and are now more commonly found in a huge array of designs at a variety of prices.
-You can find clitoral, G-spot, cock ring, and a variety of other forms of vibe in rechargeable form if you know where to look.
+You can find clitoral, G-spot, cock ring, and a variety of other forms of toys in rechargeable form if you know where to look.

 Pros: Relatively environmentally friendly, at least in comparison to regular batteries.
 Similar to batteries, rechargeables are difficult to recycle.
 Sex toy recycling programs are few and far between, and people do not generally want to go to their nearest hazardous waste facility to have their toys properly taken care of, as you should do with all broken or old electronics.
 Rechargeable sex toys can be long lasting, and it's nice to not be tethered to a cord.
 They can be, but are not always, truly waterproof.